Environmental issues in China: Climate change

 One of the main problems is the melting of glaciers and permafrost in Tibet.
 These glaciers and permafrost supply water to approximately 2 billion people.
 The temperatures in the region rise 4 times faster than anywhere in Asia.
 According to Xinhua News Agency 18% of glaciers already melted from the middle of the 20th century.
 The water level in big rivers is lowering.
 This has an impact on the water supply of China because many rivers, including the Yangtze and Yellow River are getting water from the Tibet glaciers.
 According to China's Ministry of Water Resources 28,000 of rivers disappeared in China by the year 2013 and the melting of Tibet glaciers and permafrost can be one of the causes.
 The melting also has an impact on the water supply of others countries in eastern Asia, including India, Pakistan, Bangladesh and more, that can lead to conflicts over water.
-According to Chinese Academy of Science "more than 80 percent of Tibetan Plateau permafrost could be gone by the year 2100, and that almost 40 percent of it would be gone within the “near future.”
-Some researchers even suppose that most of the Himalayan glaciers will disappear in 20 years.
+According to Chinese Academy of Science "more than 80 percent of Tibetan Plateau permafrost could be gone by the year 2100, and that almost 40 percent of it would be gone within the "near future."
+Some researchers predict that most of the Himalayan glaciers will disappear in 20 years.